edugonzaloalmorox/mdneuzerling.com/content/post/2020-08-16-tracking-tidymodels-with-mlflow/index.md

 Packaging workflows is pretty easy
 ----------------------------------

 There's one last component I need to make this work.
 Apart from parameters and metrics, I can also store *artifacts* with each run.
 These are usually models, but could be anything.
-MLflow supports exporting models with the [`carrier::crate`](https://rdrr.io/pkg/carrier/man/crate.html).
+MLflow supports exporting models with the [`carrier::crate`](https://rdrr.io/pkg/carrier/man/crate.html) function.
 [This is a tricky function to use](/post/deploying-r-models-with-mlflow-and-docker/), since the user must comprehensively list their dependencies.
 For a `workflow` with a `recipe`, it's a lot easier.
 All of the preprocessing is contained within the recipe, and the fitted workflow object contains this.

 <div class="highlight">